MigoXLab/dingo/README.md

 }
 ```

-You can customize these LLM prompts and models to focus on specific quality dimensions or to adapt to particular domain requirements.
+You can customize these prompts to focus on specific quality dimensions or to adapt to particular domain requirements.
+When combined with appropriate LLM models, these prompts enable comprehensive evaluation of data quality across multiple dimensions.

-Each rule is designed to check specific aspects of text quality and is mapped to one of these metrics.
-When you run an evaluation, Dingo will provide scores for each dimension and identify which rules were triggered.

 # Rule Groups